 Having an active, school-aged child required sacrificing precious weekend time to build her sweat equity hours.
 But Jenni says, “Both of us know this is a priority.”
 She was amazed at the sense of community she felt on the construction site.
 She was further moved as she watched unknown volunteers work for HER dreams and recognized that good people still exist in this world.

-After so much uncertainty, Jenni yearns for the constancy of home ownership.
-She says, “As a homeowner I will finally reach the stability I’ve worked for since I left my abusive ex-husband.
-My son is truly proud of both of us.
-He cannot wait for our new home.”
+After so much uncertainty, Jenni yearned for the constancy of home ownership.
+She says, “As a homeowner I have finally reached the stability I’ve worked for since I left my abusive ex-husband.
+My son is truly proud of both of us.”

-The Jenni’s home will be completed in Fall 2017.
-Nearly four years after escaping a violent house, Jenni will come home.
+Jenni’s home was completed just before Christmas 2017.
+Five years after escaping a violent house, Jenni is home!